samvera-labs/newspaper_works/README.md

 # Installing, Developing, and Testing
 Newspaper_works easily integrates with your Hyrax 2.5.x applications.

-A public testing site is available for those interested in testing out the newspaper_works gem.
-[Newspaper Works Demo Site](https://newspaperworks.digitalnewspapers.org/) **NOTE:** The demo site may not be running the latest release of Newspapers_Works.

-## Extending and Using
+## Extending into existing Hyrax application

 * Add `gem 'newspaper_works', :git => 'https://github.com/marriott-library/newspaper_works.git'` to your Gemfile.
 * Run `bundle install`
 * Run `rails generate newspaper_works:generate`

+## Developing and Testing with Vagrant

+A VM has been created for users and developers to quickly and easily deploy the latest newspaper_works codebase using vagrant and virtual box.
+Additional information can be found by heading over to the [samvera-newspapers-vagrant](https://github.com/marriott-library/samvera-newspapers-vagrant) github project.

+Additional information regarding development and testing environments setup and configuration can be found [here](https://github.com/marriott-library/newspaper_works/wiki/Installing,-Developing,-and-Testing)

+Additionally, a public testing site is available for those interested in testing out the newspaper_works gem.
+[Newspaper Works Demo Site](https://newspaperworks.digitalnewspapers.org/) **NOTE:** The demo site may not be running the latest release of Newspapers_Works.

 ### Ingest, Application Interface